CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

 Git is a version control .
-It keeps track of projects , and allows many collaborors to work on a project at the same time .
+It keeps track of projects , and allows many collaborators to work on a project at the same time .
 Github is an online platform to store projects .
 It's an online backup of projects.

 ## Question 9